 State of Hawaii

-Your Committee on Public Safety, Intergovernmental and Military Affairs, to which was referred S.B.
-No. 955 entitled:
+Your Committee on Health, Human Services, & Homelessness, to which was referred H.B.
+No. 224 entitled:

-"A BILL FOR AN ACT RELATING TO SHOOTING RANGE PROTECTION,"
+"A BILL FOR AN ACT RELATING TO THE STATE HEALTH PLANNING AND DEVELOPMENT AGENCY,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 955, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 955, S.D.
-1, and be referred to the Committee on Judiciary and Labor.
+As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 224, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 224, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.